Soulection: Experiences

 Soulection also functions as a touring festival and concert attraction.
 The brand holds a monthly event, The Sound of Tomorrow, in Los Angeles.
 Their festival, dubbed "Soulection Experience", hosts a variety of artists and genres.
 The group has been commissioned to perform in a variety of venues, as well.
 In 2013, Coachella invited the group to perform at the southern Californian festival.
 In 2015, Soulection performed to a sold-out crowd in the "Whale Room" displayed in The American Museum of Natural History in New York.

 Merchandise line

 Soulection has also developed a merchandise line of clothing apparel and lifestyle items.
-Around the time of their 2014 music compilation, Stussy and Soulection collaborated to release special edition t-shirts.
+Around the time of their 2014 music compilation, Stüssy and Soulection collaborated to release special edition t-shirts.
 In March 2015, they worked with Dutch brand Daily Paper to design and create 300 limited-edition windbreakers.
 Soulection estimates that about 60-70% of their overall revenue comes from merchandise and about 20-30% comes from selling music.